john310897/retryable-fetch-ts/README.md

 `retryable-fetch-ts` is a lightweight TypeScript package designed to simplify API fetching with built-in support for automatic retries and configurable timeouts.
 It is particularly useful in scenarios where network reliability is uncertain, and repeated attempts are necessary to ensure successful API communication.

-demo version [working example](https://john310897.github.io/retryable-fetch-ts/)
+demo version [working example](https://john310897.github.io/retryable-fetch-ts/) (refer the demo folder for the example code in the github repo)

 ### Feautures
 * Automatic Retry Logic: Automatically retries failed API requests based on a user-defined retry interval and maximum retry count.